 In Year 7 and 8, learners will be set specific home learning tasks by each subject area.
 In core subjects such as English and maths, home learning will be set once a week.
 In other subjects such as Drama and Art, home learning tasks will be set once a fortnight.
 Each subject area has written their own policy regarding what home learning tasks will entail.
-Students use their planners to record details about the task set and when the home learning task should be completed by.
+Students can use their planners to record details about the task set and when the home learning task should be completed by.
 However, this information, along with any resources needed, will also be set via Microsoft Teams.
 Learners can choose to complete and submit their home learning through Microsoft Teams should they wish to do so.

 All home learning in Years 9-11 is designed to assist students in preparing for their final exams.
 This will take many forms including; research, revision, developing exam technique, and embedding new skills or new learning.
 The amount of home learning given will vary depending on year group and subject, however learners in Key Stage 4 should be completing between 1 and 2 hours per night.
 As exams and assessments approach, learners should spend an increasing amount of time revising independently as appropriate.

 A home learning club runs at break time everyday where students can get support from staff and complete tasks set.